-The OSR requires the County to maintain a minimum of 21⁄2 months of regular, on-going operating expenses (including transfers out) for the committed operation stabilization reserve.
+The OSR requires the County to maintain a minimum of 2 1⁄2 months of regular, on-going operating expenses (including transfers out) for the committed operation stabilization reserve.
 For purposes of this calculation, the total general fund operations expenses for the next fiscal year budget will be used.
 The County Clerk will calculate the OSR level during the annual budget process.
 Upon approval, the OSR may be used to allow time for the County to restructure its operations in a deliberate manner (as might be required in an economic downturn), but such use will only take place in the context of an adopted plan.
-As of June 30, 2018, the County had committed approximately \$7.1 million at June 30, 2018.
+As of June 30, 2019, the County had committed approximately \$7.1 million at June 30, 2019.

 The SRFB requires the County to maintain a minimum of 15% of prior year audited revenue excluding interfund transfers in special revenue funds.
 The SRFB excludes Parks and Recreation and ISWR funds, which maintain previously adopted policies.
-At June 30, 2018, the minimum fund balance requirement is approximately \$1.6 million compared to approximately \$12.3 million in restricted, committed, or assigned fund balances in special revenue funds at June 30, 2018.
+At June 30, 2019, the minimum fund balance requirement is approximately \$1.6 million compared to approximately \$14.1 million in restricted or committed fund balance in special revenue funds at June 30, 2019.

 The ERCP requires the County to maintain a minimum of 20% of the total general fund revenues for the committed emergency capital reserve.
 For the purposes of this calculation, the total general fund revenues for the prior audited fiscal year will be utilized.
 The County Clerk calculates the ERCP level after the year-end audit and prepares a budget amendment.
 If revenues decline, the ERCP amount will remain the same.
-At June 30, 2018, the County committed approximately \$12.6 million in its capital projects fund exceeding the minimum fund balance requirement of approximately \$7.9 million.
+At June 30, 2019, the County committed approximately \$14.3 million in its capital projects fund exceeding the minimum fund balance requirement of approximately \$7.9 million.